1. Interdisciplinary Research on Nōgaku Based on literature sources

 2024

-Newly added to the archive are 3 utaibon (nō libretto) , 2 nō treatises, 9 tsuke, and 67 historical documents from the Hannyakutsu Collection, 120 tsuke from the Komparu Iemoto Collection.
+Newly added to the archive are 81 items from the Hannyakutsu Collection (3 utaibon or nō chant books, 2 nō treatises, 9 tsuke, and 67 historical documents), and 120 tsuke from the Konparu Iemoto Collection.

 ・Expansion of Nō and Kyōgen Materials Comprehensive Digital Archive

-Newly added to the archive are 1 commentaries, 53 tsuke, 4 Kyōgen, and 61 historical documents from the Kōzan Collection, 9 utaibon, 2 nō treatises, 9 tsuke, and 67 historical documents from the Hannyakutsu Collection, 520 modern magazines, 500 bibliographic information from Noh Theatre Research Institute Collection.
+Newly added to the archive are 120 items from the Kōzan Collection (1 commentary, 53 tsuke, 4 kyōgen materials, and 61 historical documents), 81 items from the Hannyakutsu Collection (3 utaibon, 2 treatises, 9 tsuke, and 67 historical documents), 520 modern magazines, and bibliographic information of 500 items from the Noh Theatre Research Institute Collection.

 ・Updated: Nō and Kyōgen Rare Materials Digital Collection

-Renamed to ‘Nō and Kyōgen Rare Materials Digital Collection’.
-Newly added to the archive are 50 bibliographic information.
+Renamed to ‘Nō and Kyōgen Rare Materials Digital Collection,’ we added bibliographic information for the new 50 items.

-・New publication: Historical Materials on Nō Theatre 9 近世初期囃子伝書集
+・New publication: Musical Treatises from the Early Modern Period (Kinsei shoki hayashi denshoshū 近世初期囃子伝書集), Historical Materials on Nō Theatre Series 9

 2023

-Newly added to the archive are 188 utaibon from the Hannyakutsu Collection, 200 tsuke from the Komparu Iemoto Collection.
+Newly added to the archive are 188 utaibon from the Hannyakutsu Collection and 200 tsuke from the Konparu Iemoto Collection.

 ・Expansion of Nō and Kyōgen Materials Comprehensive Digital Archive

-Newly added to the archive are 215 ancient documents, 195 modern magazines.
+Newly added to the archive are 215 historical documents and 195 modern magazines.

-・Compilation of a catalogue of Nohgaku materials in the collections of Noh Theatre Research Institute.
+・Compilation of a Catalogue of Nōgaku Materials from Noh Theatre Research Institute Collection

 ・New Release: Nō and Kyōgen Rare Materials Digital Collection

-the English language archive that provides access to our unique collections related to nō and kyōgen theater owned and managed by Hosei University Noh Theatre Research Institute.
-This archive contains 54 images and 4 bibliographic information.
-Bibliographic information on each material will be updated in due course.
+This is the English language archive that provides access to our unique collections on nō and kyōgen theater, owned and managed by Hosei University Noh Theatre Research Institute.
+Currently, the archive contains 54 images and 4 bibliographic notes, but it will be updated in due course.

-・New publication: Historical Materials on Nō Theatre 8 間狂言資料集成
+・New publication: Compilated Ai Kyōgen Resources (Ai kyōgen shiryō shūsei 間狂言資料集成), Historical Materials on Nō Theatre 8

-Collection of Ai kyōgen materials, mainly from the Izumi and Sagi schools, which have many untranscribed materials.
-Transcribed by 間狂言共同研究会.
+Collection of ai kyōgen (interlude) materials, mainly from the Izumi and Sagi schools, most of which were transcribed for the first time.
+Transcribed by Ai kyōgen kyōdō kenkyūkai 間狂言共同研究会.

 2022

-Materials transmitted within the Komparu Family are now renewed as the Komparu Family Digital Archive.
-Newly added to the archive are 60 documents from the Hannyakutsu Collection and 160 utaibon from the Komparu Iemoto Collection.
+Materials transmitted within the Konparu Family are now renewed as the Konparu Family Digital Archive.
+Newly added to the archive are 60 documents from the Hannyakutsu Collection and 160 utaibon from the Konparu Iemoto Collection.

 ・New Release: Nō and Kyōgen Materials Comprehensive Digital Archive

-Apart from the existing Digital Archive of Nohgaku Materials (which is not equipped with a search function), a new website, Nō and Kyōgen Materials Comprehensive Digital Archive, has been created to enable cross-search and image browsing of classical and modern Nohgaku magazines held by Noh Theatre Research Institute.
-Newly added to the archive are 2313 ancient documents, 214 modern magazines.
-The final data is currently being checked and is scheduled to be released in July 2023.
+Apart from the existing Digital Archive of Nōgaku Materials, which is not equipped with a search function, our new website, Nō and Kyōgen Materials Comprehensive Digital Archive, enables cross-search and image browsing of classical and modern Nōgaku magazines from the archives of Noh Theatre Research Institute.
+Newly added to the archive are 2313 premodern materials and 214 modern magazines.
+The data is currently undergoing its final check and is scheduled for release in July 2023.

-・Compilation of a catalogue of Nohgaku materials in the collections of Noh Theatre Research Institute.
+・Compilation of a Catalogue of Nōgaku Materials from the Noh Theatre Research Institute Collection

 A catalogue and bibliography of all approximately 2,000 classical books in the Noh Theatre Research Institute’s collection (excluding library collections) is being prepared by the Institute’s staff on an ongoing basis.
 It is scheduled to be completed by the end of 2023 and uploaded to the above-mentioned “Nō and Kyōgen Materials Comprehensive Digital Archive” by the end of 2024.